inseo-oh/yjkos/docs/86BoxConfig.md

 ## Display
 Any VESA card will probably work fine, but the one I was tested on is Cirrus Logic GD5430.
-But it won't work well right now, due to lack of support for indexed colors.
+But note that I couldn't get any color video mode to work, it's monochrome only from my testing.

-Previously it was also tested on ATI Mach64GX and Mach64VT2.
+Previously it was also tested on Mach64VT2.
 This thing is new enough to happily work with 24-bit color.

 ## HDD and CD-ROM drive